fahara02/SIMPLY-MAKE-STM32/README.md

 A STM32 template file with CMSIS ,STM32 standard perpheral library and multi subdirectory type structure.
 MAKE file will automatically find all includes no need to manually add any includes.

+run with windows wsl after installing GNU arm-none-eabi-gcc on wsl